kkrt-labs/kakarot-docs/docs/quick-start.md

 In case you encounter some unknown bug or want to discuss new features, you can:

 - Join our discord and get support: https://discord.gg/kakarotzkevm
-- Ask us questions on Twitter: https://twitter.com/KakarotZkEvm
+- Ask us anything on Twitter: https://twitter.com/KakarotZkEvm

 ## What differentiates Kakarot zkEVM?